Kathirvelshunmugam/kathir-Practise/README.md

 # kathirr-Project
-Practising and Implementation of HTML, CSS and JS to build my portfolio.
+Practising and implementing of HTML and CSS